anniew03/ctf-writeups/lactf-mavs-fan.md

 This script tells us that if we go to the /admin path, we may get the flag only if this special cookie is enabled.
 If we don’t have this secret cookie, or if the cookies is not named ADMIN_SECRET, then we are redirected to the standard front page of the site.
 If we do meet these cookie requirements, then we get the flag.
 Thus, our goal now is to somehow meet these cookie requirements.

 Recall our hint: “the admin cookie is HttpOnly”.
 This means we may not use JavaScript to access our cookie.
-And since we are on client-side, we may not access the cookie.
+And since we are on client-side and the cookie is protected by HttpOnly, we may not access the cookie.
+Remember that HttpOnly prevents the cookies from being affected by client-side scripts.
 Thus, we need to get our cookie data server-side.

 Here are steps our XSS payload may follow to get our cookie:
 1. Do something to trigger an error